xendfinance/assetchain-web-starterkit/README.md

-# Scaffold-AssetChain ⛓️‍💥
+# Asset Chain Web Starterkit

-Scaffold-AssetChain is a fork of Scaffold-ETH-2 ready to ship to AssetChain .
-This fork provides native support for AssetChain testnet, direct access to the AssetChain faucets
+Asset Chain Web Starterkit is a fork of Scaffold-ETH-2 ready for you to start shipping to AssetChain .
+This fork provides native support for Asset Chain testnet, direct access to the Asset Chain faucets

 We highly recommend the Scaffold-ETH-2 docs as the primary guideline.